 - Exposure to communicable diseases.
 As a student, one may be exposed to a variety of communicable diseases such as rubella and the Hepatitis C virus which are a serious danger to the developing fetus.
 It is the pregnant student’s responsibility to avoid those patients that may put them at risk.

-- If the student’s medical condition limits her ability to continue in the program, she may choose to withdraw and continue with the following cohort of RADS students, if a position is available, beginning with the withdrawn course(s).
+- If the student’s medical condition limits her ability to continue in the program, she may choose to take a leave of absence and continue with the following cohort of RADS students, if a position is available, beginning with the withdrawn course(s).
 Excessive absences over the specified allowed amount (excused or unexcused) may cause the student to be dropped from that/those course(s).